 console.log(formattedDate); // Output: "yyyy-mm-dd"

-Another approach to format a JavaScript date as yyyy-mm-dd is by manually extracting the year, month, and day values from the Date object and concatenating them with hyphens.
+Another approach to format a JavaScript date is manually extracting the year, month, and day values from the Date object and concatenating them with hyphens.
 Here's an example:

 Javascript code